- Warning: Late repayments can cause you serious money problems. For help, contact the Money Advice Service.

 Pros and cons of Flava

 - Buy it now, pay for it later.
-With Flava you can order your chosen items when you want them and cover the full cost later on, without having to wait until payday.
+You can order your chosen items when you want them and cover the full cost later on, without having to wait until payday.

 - Interest free.
 Flava never charges shoppers interest.